massgov/mayflower/patternlab/docs/a11y-checklist/sections.md

 1. [Then, go to the Headings section to check your heading. ➡️](headings.md)

 **➢ No:**
-Move to the next question. ⬇️
+Move to the following question. ⬇️

 ## ➤ Does the section need a heading?